 Assists are were nothing new before Dissidia.
 The Marvel vs. Capcom series utilized an assist system that allowed you to call in another character for a special attack, while later iterations of the game would let you tag team characters in and out on the fly!
 Dissidia, however, makes fantastic use of the assist system!

-During combat you will see, underneath your BRAVE and HP the ASSIST bar, which is comprised of two sections.
-As you fight the bar fills, but it will start to drain if you spend too much time between attacks (running around, dodging, etc. Generally “turtling” and avoiding your opponent.
+During combat you will see, underneath your Brave and HP the Assist bar, which is comprised of two sections.
+As you fight the bar fills, but it will start to drain if you spend too much time between attacks running around, dodging, etc. Generally “turtling” and avoiding your opponent.